 dairy producers, (d) ordering and distribution of tags via NLID and ATQ, and (e)

-• As a key part of the DairyTrace database development and functionality, CDN will be
+communication and training of producers and industry personnel. - As a key part of the DairyTrace database development and functionality, CDN will be

 discussing data flow options with other major stakeholders involved with the traceability of